 Water and Waste

 California is in a serious water crisis, and USC is doing its part to “drought-proof” campus.
 James Gibson, executive director of USC Environmental Health and Safety, chaired the USC Water Conservation Task Force.
-The group is wrapping up its comprehensive baseline assessment of campus water use and finalizing a series of recommendations that will focus on improving or extending the university’s most successful active conservation programs.
+The group completed a comprehensive baseline assessment of campus water use and submitted recommendations that led to the approval of the Sustainability 2020 water projects.

 “Prior to this task force, USC hadn’t conducted a baseline water use assessment in over 20 years,” Gibson said.
 “With record drought conditions, the time was now to take this important first step toward a comprehensive water management plan.”